Change

 There are two main reasons why we don’t like to change:

-1. Introspection: Introspection which is synonymous to self-inspection means to look within our Self in order to be able to identify our personal deficiencies and shortcomings so that we can change, improve or eliminate these insufficiencies.
-As discussed throughout Theory of Self-Relativity, for many, introspection is an emotionally difficult task to undertake because introspection exposes us to face and accept our dislikable and often painful personal-shortcomings in order to be able to change or improve them.
-Introspection requires us to become conscious of our deficiencies, shortcomings and our weaknesses by bringing them up from our nonconscious state to the higher-levels of our consciousness.
+1. Introspection: Introspection which is synonymous with self-inspection means to look within our Self to be able to identify our deficiencies and shortcomings so that we can change, improve, or eliminate these insufficiencies.
+As discussed throughout the Theory of Self-Relativity, for many, introspection is an emotionally difficult task to undertake because introspection exposes us to face and accept our dislikable and often painful personal-shortcomings to be able to change or improve them.
+Introspection requires us to become conscious of our deficiencies, shortcomings, and our weaknesses by bringing them up from our nonconscious state to the higher levels of our consciousness.

-3. Theory of Self-Relativity defines “change” as “The comparison of the state of a thing from one moment of time to another”.
+3. Theory of Self-Relativity defines “change” as “The comparison of the state of a thing from one moment to another”.

 Whether we want it or whether we like it; change happens.
 Although change happens; random and passive-change itself is existentially mostly unfavorable.
-In order to make change favorable, we must first seek to change and second, we must want to improve in order to make the change favorable.
+To make change favorable, we must first seek to change and second, we must want to improve to make the change favorable.
 Therefore;

 • Improvement simply means favorable-change.